Ecodev/graphql-doctrine/README.md

 #### Custom filters

 A custom filer must extend `AbstractOperator`.
-This will allow to define custom arguments to for the API, and then a method to build the DQL condition corresponding to the argument.
+This will allow to define custom arguments for the API, and then a method to build the DQL condition corresponding to the argument.

 This would also allow to filter on joined relations by carefully adding joins when necessary.

-Then custom filter might used like so:
+Then custom filter might be used like so:

 ```php
 use GraphQL\Doctrine\Annotation as API;